-Auckland’s largest mixed-use precinct, Commercial Bay, will be a magnet for foodies when it opens in March 2020, housing 44 food and beverage operators - a mix of both international and homegrown vendors.
-And with it's Harbour Eats and overall food offering now fully leased aside from one space remaining, it is certainly set to cement Auckland’s reputation as a outstanding food destination.
+Auckland’s largest mixed-use precinct, Commercial Bay, will be a magnet for foodies when it opens in March 2020.
+With a mix of both international and homegrown vendors, the new Commercial Bay bars, restaurants and cafes are sure to surprise and delight.

 Pritchard adds that the Harbour Eats dining hall concept, designed by New York-based hospitality design firm, AvroKO, will reimagine the food hall experience with 27 food operators.

 Most of the tenancies and furniture for Harbour Eats construction is taking place in a 2,050sqm warehouse off-site, which is approximately the same size as Harbour Eats (2400sqm), just slightly wider and shorter.
 Sustainable natural materials will be used to create the furniture.
 Tenants can also complete their building fit-out at the warehouse, and once complete, all units will be deconstructed and freighted to Commercial bay for permanent installation via crane.
 Benefits of constructing the dining precinct offsite include better overall quality of the final product, less waste and rubbish created, reduced number of contractors as well as retailers getting the chance to better know their new space prior to opening.
 Precinct Properties believes prefabricated modular construction of this scale has never been done before.

 “Harbour Eats will be a dining experience unlike anything consumers have seen.
 With views of the Waitematā, impeccable design and an incredible range of food and beverage outlets, Harbour Eats is sure to shake up the Auckland hospitality scene,” he says.